-3. Step 03: Iron the interfacing: Hold the interfacing down on top.
+Step 03: Iron the interfacing: Hold the interfacing down on top.
 The glue side must be downward.
-Use the heat setting as per the labeled instructions as few require to cover it with an iron cloth.
+Use the heat setting as per the labeled instructions as few require covering it with an iron cloth.

-4. Step 04: Cut the Applique Out: Let the applique cool down.
-Once it is cooled, carefully cut out applique along the drawn lines.
+Step 04: Cut the Applique Out: Let the applique cool down.
+Once it is cooled, carefully cut out the applique along the drawn lines.